Summer Song (Joe Satriani song)

 "Summer Song" is a single by guitarist Joe Satriani, released in 1992 through Relativity Records.
 The Australian edition of the single contains two instrumental tracks from his Grammy-nominated fourth studio album The Extremist, with "Summer Song" reaching No. 5 on the U.S. Billboard Mainstream Rock chart.
-A music video was also released, where Satriani is seen playing the guitar with his band.
+A music video was also released, in which Satriani is seen playing the guitar with his band.
 The music video opens with the band on stage at a demolition derby.
 The video is tinted orange.
-Joe Satriani plays guitar with his band as the cars drives by.
+Joe Satriani plays guitar with his band as the cars drive by.